Caloric Feeding for Puppies

 Finally, select the appropriate phase of growth stage from the drop-down menu options.
-The calculator will calculate the recommended number of calories your puppy needs each day based on NRC recommendations to support growth.
+The calculator will calculate the recommended number of calories your puppy needs each day to support then through growth.

 Remember, this number is the recommended allowance based on studied and tracked breed statistics of puppies; however, the calculators do not know your puppy so it is important to use the calculated number as a base number to jump from.
 There can be a 20% – 30% swing downwards or upwards based on environmental factors and life activities.
 It is additionally important to note that the number on the scale is not the only determining factor.
 Body condition, muscle condition, head to body to limbs to tail stats also factor.

 Important Note: Every breed and every puppy is different so it is vital to use the canine body condition score chart and the canine muscle condition score chart as tools in addition to the number on the scale.

 Nutrient Requirements of Dogs and Cats, Animal Nutrition Series, published by the National Research Council (NRC) in 2006

 Body-Weight Changes during Growth in Puppies of Different Breeds, written by Amanda J. Hawthorne, Derek Booles, Pat A. Nugent, George Gettinby, Joy Wilkinson, published in The Journal of Nutrition, Volume 134, Issue 8, 2004

 Nutritional Needs According to Life Stage and Physiologic Status by Dr. Kelly Swanson Professor, Department of Animal Sciences, University of Illinois, Urbana-Champaign